fmidev/sunbias/README.md

 ## Analysis and results

-Following graph shows how FMI's C-band weather radars' beam pointing bias in azimuth direction.
+Following graph shows how FMI's C-band weather radars' beam pointing bias change in azimuth direction.
 Lower graph shows estimate values how the center point of solar radiation change each day.
 ![Azimuth bias of radar pointig and azimuth bias estimate of solar radiation](./doc/images/solar_az_bias_estimate_2023-10-01_2023-12-31_800x600px.png)

 It is clearly visible that there is a correlation in azimuth direction.
 Analyzing elevation variation there aren't so good connection when solar cycle is near its maximum and regions are close to the equator.
+Using sunspot characteristics might be a way to increase the weight of high active reagions over others.
+For that, deeper knowledge of [sunspot analysis techniques](https://www.ngdc.noaa.gov/stp/space-weather/solar-data/solar-features/sunspot-regions/usaf_mwl/documentation/usaf_sunspot-analysis-techniques_afwaman15-1.pdf) and understanding which kind of reagions have higher propability to produce radiation on weather radar bands might be a good starting point.

 Running the analysis on daily basis at FMI, it has shown that azimuth bias estimate variation values 0.05 or greater have good indication that the solar radiation of regions have effected to the azimuth biases of beam pointing.
 That is true especially when the effect is visible on multiple radars.

  It is important to notice that all FMI's radars use pencil beam slightly under 1 degrees.
 Assuming a beam half power width is much wider or narrower, the correlation might not be so good.
 A wider beam detects solar radiation much smoother and on the other hand, a narrower beam sees more details.